On the structure and dynamics of secondary flows over multi-column roughness in channel flow: Instantaneous secondary flows and their characteristics

 In this subsection, we examine the instantaneous flow field behavior of case S3.5-5-2.
 Figure~\ref{fig:mean_vort_2-3clubbed}(c) presents the long-time-averaged flow field for this case, and the prominent observations are described briefly here.
 Unlike the cases in figure~\ref{fig:mean_vort_2-3clubbed}(a, d), which exhibit symmetrical secondary flows, this case displays a pronounced asymmetry, characterized by a strong updraft in the left column and a significantly weaker updraft in the right column.
 Consequently, symmetrical delta-scale counter-rotating vortices are absent.
 The time-averaged field also reveals that an updraft remains confined near the wall at the domain center, with a weak downdraft positioned above it.
 Additionally, the mean streamwise velocity contour indicates that an HMP aligns with the domain center, while an LMP is positioned over the roughness elements.

 Figure~\ref{fig:inst-reversal}(a, b) presents two realizations of the instantaneous streamwise velocity for this case, taken approximately 12 large eddy turnovers ($H/u_\tau$) apart.
-The color bar is capped so that the velocity values exceeding 80\% of the maximum appear in a uniform light shade, enhancing the visibility of high-momentum regions.
-In figure~\ref{fig:inst-reversal}(a), a dominant high-momentum pathway is clearly visible at the center of the domain, while low-momentum fluid remains near the roughness elements and extends upward into the outer layer.
-However, in figure~\ref{fig:inst-reversal}(b), a low-momentum pathway occupies the center of the domain, penetrating deep into the outer layer.
+The color bar is capped so that the velocity values exceeding 80\% of the maximum appear in a uniform light shade, enhancing the visibility of \R{HMRs}.
+In figure~\ref{fig:inst-reversal}(a), a dominant \R{HMR} is clearly visible at the center of the domain, while low-momentum fluid remains near the roughness elements and extends upward into the outer layer.
+However, in figure~\ref{fig:inst-reversal}(b), an \R{LMR} occupies the center of the domain, penetrating deep into the outer layer.
 While the low-momentum fluid is always present near the roughness elements due to the drag they impose, these two realizations illustrate that instantaneous secondary circulations can organize themselves to either advect this low-momentum fluid upward or, at a different timestep, switch circulation direction and transport it laterally at the center—despite the roughness arrangement remaining unchanged.
-Thus, while a high-momentum pathway appears at the domain center in the long-time-averaged visualization, this does not imply its continuous presence throughout the simulation.
-Instead, the pathways alternate, and what we observe in the long-time-averaged field is the superposition of these alternating structures.
+Thus, while an HMP appears at the domain center in the long-time-averaged visualization, this does not imply \R{a continuous presence of HMR at the center} throughout the simulation.
+Instead, the \R{regions of low- and high-momentum} alternate, and what we observe in the long-time-averaged field is the superposition of these alternating structures.
 Depending on their relative strength and persistence over time, one pathway may appear dominant in the long-time-averaged visualization.